The opening of contacts are done by a flow of air blast established by the opening of blast valve (located between air reservoir and arcing chamber ).

 Under Normal Condition

 There is an air reservoir connected to the arcing chamber through an air valve.
-The air valve

-control the flow of air into the arcing chamber.
+The air valve control the flow of air into the arcing chamber.
 The valve is closed under normal conditions.

 Under Faulty Condition

 The moving contact is separated and an arc is struck.
-At the same time high pressure air blast flows along the arc and takes away the ionised gases along with it.
-Consequently the arc is extinguished and current flow is interrupted.
+At the same time, high-pressure air blast flows along the arc and takes away the ionized gases along with it.
+Consequently, the arc is extinguished and the current flow is interrupted.

 Cross Blast Circuit Breaker

-essential components of a typical cross-blast air circuit breaker.
+The figure shows the essential components of a typical cross-blast air circuit breaker.

 The result is that arc is extinguished and flow of current is interrupted.
-Since blast pressure is same for all currents, the inefficiency at low currents is eliminated.
+Since blast pressure is the same for all currents, the inefficiency at low currents is eliminated.